GeoscienceAustralia/dea-knowledge-hub/docs/guides/about/glossary.md

 lower-level source data.
 For example, algorithms prescribe how atmospheric temperature and moisture profiles are determined from a set of radiation observations originally sensed by satellite sounding instruments.

+{#ancillary}
+## Ancillary datasets

+Data which enhance processing and utilization of remote sensing instrument data.
+Ancillary datasets are used to assist in the analysis and classification of e.g. [ARD](#ard) by providing supporting data on conditions at the time of satellite data aquisition, such as aerosol and water vapour concentrations.

 {#aws}
 ## Amazon Web Services (AWS)